osrf/ros2multirobotbook/src/integration_fleets_tutorial_cpp.md

 ## [Adapter](https://github.com/open-rmf/rmf_ros2/blob/main/rmf_fleet_adapter/include/rmf_fleet_adapter/agv/Adapter.hpp)

-The `Adapter` class provides functions using which new robot fleets can be added.The class provides two major functions one is `add_fleet` which allows the user to add a new fleet and second is `add_easy_traffic_light` which allows the user to add a easy traffic light system.
+The `Adapter` class helps you to communicate your fleet with other core RMF systems.
+You may use the function `add_fleet` to register your fleet with RMF.

 ## [FleetUpdateHandle](https://github.com/open-rmf/rmf_ros2/blob/main/rmf_fleet_adapter/include/rmf_fleet_adapter/agv/FleetUpdateHandle.hpp)

-> Note:- It's intentionally left up to the system integrators to decide how to structure your implementation when the user might receive different types of perform_action requests.
+> Note: It's intentionally left up to the system integrators to decide how to structure your implementation when the user might receive different types of perform_action requests.
 > Currently there is no support for deleting the robot.

-The Update Handle works as handler between the fleet robots and the fleetadapter.The work of the handler is to act `add_robot` allows user to add robot to the fleet.Users can use `FleetUpdateHandle` to allow the Adapter to consider requests like delivery,cleaning,patrol etc.More information is present in the API documentation.Users can also provide set of open or closed lanes.
+The `FleetUpdateHandle` works as handler between the fleet adapter and RMF.
+It tells RMF what are the tasks, requests and actions that the fleet can accept.
+Users can use the `FleetUpdateHandle` to register their robots to the fleet using `add_robot`, as well as add task capabilities (e.g. delivery, patrol, cleaning) and performable actions so that RMF can delegate them to the appropriate fleets accordingly.
+More information can be found in the API documentation.

 ### Information regarding charging of the robot